1. All media credential requests must be submitted no later than TEN DAYS PRIOR to the event, NO EXCEPTIONS.

 Category A – Assigned Media – Media representing recognized accredited broadcast or print media outlets (Must have proof from an assigning editor).

 Category B – Freelance Media – Professional freelance journalists and photographers.
 All applicants to be approved by the Best In The Desert.
 Level B includes recognized internet media outlets.
-Freelance media may be asked to submit samples of published work and/or a letter on letterhead from the assigning media source, editor, etc. Personal distribution (i.e.: YouTube, Facebook, Flickr, etc.) is not considered “published media” and will not qualify for media credential consideration.
+Freelance media may be asked to submit samples of published work and/or a letter on letterhead from the assigning media source, editor, etc. Personal distribution on social media via a YouTube channel, Facebook, etc. is not accepted as “published media” and examples must be submitted and reviewed on a case-by-case basis for final consideration.

-- Category B Media will be required to pay a $100 media fee per person per race, plus applicable BLM photo permit fees upon media check-in.
-CASH ONLY on-site.
+- Category B Media will be required to pay a BITD Media Fee per race, plus applicable BLM photo permit fees prior to credentials being sent out.

 Category C – Professional commercial photographers and videographers – commercially reselling images and footage – Must present proof of an established professional business.
 Level C media includes independent professional photographers and videographers that have been contracted by a race team (Must have proof of assignment by race team owner).

-- Category C Media will be required to pay a $100 media fee per race,plus applicable BLM photo permit fees upon media check-in.
-CASH ONLY on-site.
+- • Category C Media will be required to pay a BITD Media Fee per race, plus applicable BLM photo permit fees prior to credentials being sent out.

-- CATEGORY C MEDIA REQUIREMENTS All Commercial Media must supply Best in the Desert and/or their respective agencies, Royalty-Free copies of electronic media, and/or digital photography within 30 days of the end of the covered event.
-This footage and digital photography will be used by Best in the Desert only as part of their advertising and publicity campaigns.
-Failure to supply as outlined will result in the photographer or media outlet being banned from further coverage of Best In The Desert events.
+- CATEGORY C MEDIA REQUIREMENTS – All Commercial Media must supply Best in the Desert and/or their respective agencies, Royalty-Free copies of electronic media, and/or digital photography within 15 days of the end of the covered event.
+This footage and digital photography will be used by Best in the Desert only as part of their advertising, publicity campaigns and in the DirtVenture digital magazine.
+Failure to supply as outlined will result in the photographer or media outlet being denied from further coverage of Best In The Desert events.

-NOTE: DO NOT SEND copies of all photos or footage you shot…only high quality samples for Best in the Desert usage.
+NOTE: DO NOT SEND copies of all photos or footage you shot…only high-quality images and clips for Best in the Desert usage.
 You will be given Photo Credits.

-- MANDATORY NUMBERED OFFICIAL BITD SAFETY VESTS, MEDIA CREDENTIALS, WRIST BANDS, FLAG
+MANDATORY REQUIRED MEDIA SAFETY VESTS, MEDIA CREDENTIALS, WRIST BANDS, VEHICLE MEDIA PASS AND VEHICLE MEDIA FLAGS

 - A MAXIMUM of four (4) media credentials will be granted per APPROVED media outlet unless otherwise arranged and authorized in advance.